canvas-medical/documentation/collections/_api/documentreference.md

             type: array[json]
           - name: subject
             description: >-
-              The patient associated with the document
+              Who/what is the subject of the document
             type: json
           - name: identifier
             type: array[json]
-            description: A business identifier for the document
+            description: Other identifiers for the document
             type: string
           - name: date
             description: >-
-              The date the document was created
+              When this document reference was created
             type: date
           - name: author
             description: >-
-              The author of the document
+              Who and/or what authored the document
             type: array[json]
           - name: custodian
             description: >-